How our complaints procedure works

 We will write or telephone some of our customers when their complaint has been closed to ask for feedback on our complaints procedure.
 The aim of this survey is not to look at the complaint again but to check that the procedure for dealing with complaints works effectively, is fair and to identify any improvements needed.
 The best way to make continuous improvement is to listen to residents who have made a complaint so please help us by completing a survey if you are asked for your views.

-If you would like any further information about any aspect of the Council's Complaints Procedure, please contact the Head of Customer Services:
+If you would like any further information about any aspect of the Council's Complaints Procedure, please contact the Group Manager for Business Transformation & Customer Engagement:

 - email firstname.lastname@example.org or